DAWE’S WELCOMES VISITORS ON THE FOURTH SATURDAY OF EVERY MONTH 10am to 4pm (and frequently at other times by appointment)

-There are six pages describing the Dawe’s twineworks and its restoration.
-If you hover your mouse over the ‘Twineworks’ tab above, you will find the other five.
+There are nine other pages describing the Dawe’s twineworks and its restoration.
+If you hover your mouse over the ‘Twineworks’ tab above, you will find them, or here are some links:

 The ‘History’ page.